ptitfred/slides-scalaio-2017/slides.md

 <!-- Frédéric -->
 <!-- Finally HTTP services in production -->

-## Business rules should be readable.
+## Business rules should be readable

 <details role="note">
 With more experience regarding Haskell code and the benefit you can got, the